-YU-NO: A Girl Who Chants Love at the Bound of this World is a point and click adventure / visual novel game released in 1996, developed and published by ELF for the PC-98.
-It was written and produced by Hiroyuki Kanno, while its FM-synth chiptune music soundtrack was composed by Ryu Umemoto; they had previously worked on C's Ware titles such as Eve Burst Error (1995), and both Kanno and Umemoto later died in 2011 at the age of 37.
+YU-NO: A Girl Who Chants Love at the Bound of this World (この世の果てで恋を唄う少女YU-NO) is an adult Japanese adventure game released on December 26, 1996, developed and published by ELF Corporation for the NEC PC-98 computer.
+The title was was written, designed and directed by Hiroyuki Kanno while its soundtrack was composed by Ryu Umemoto, both of whom had previously worked together on several titles at C's Ware such as EVE burst error.

-The gameplay uses a point-and-click interface to interact with the game world, in contrast to most other visual novels which rely more on text commands.
-The plot revolves around the protagonist time-traveling between various parallel worlds in order to solve the mystery of his parents' disappearance.
+The gameplay uses a point-and-click interface to interact with the game world and the plot revolves around the protagonist time-traveling between various parallel worlds in order to solve the mystery of his parents' disappearance.
 Although parallel worlds are not an unfamiliar concept in science fiction, the game uses concepts from physics, mathematics, philosophy, history and religion to construct a unique fictional universe.
 In particular, the "A.D.M.S." or "Auto Diverge Mapping System," which visually displays the branching parallel worlds or timelines as a tree, aids the player in navigation.
-The game also includes controversial references to themes such as cannibalism and incest.